omkarakatta/diftrans/README.md

 of interest.
 Extending this application, the `diftrans` package allows users to compute the *before-and-after estimator* (Daljord et al., 2020), which controls for sampling uncertainty by trivializing small changes in the distributions.

 The `diftrans` package also computes the *differences-in-transports estimator*, which controls for unobservable reasons that the distributions may change by comparing the transport costs to those from another source of measurement.

 The only function in the `diftrans` package is `diftrans`, which is explained below by way of a toy example.

-More details about `diftrans::diftrans` can be found on their document
+The documentation file for `diftrans::diftrans` can be found by running the following in an R console:
-files:

     ?diftrans::diftrans